JK BRICKWORKS MAY SEE ANOTHER ONE OF ITS ORIGINAL CREATIONS LAUNCHED VIA LEGO IDEAS

 We now officially advance this project to the Review phase.

-The Review Phase will begin on May where an expert panel of designers, product managers, and other key team members (aka LEGO Review Board) will examine Jason’s LEGO Particle Accelerator against factors such as playability, safety, and fit with the LEGO brand.
+The Review Phase will begin in May where an expert panel of designers, product managers, and other key team members (aka LEGO Review Board) will examine Jason’s LEGO Particle Accelerator against factors such as playability, safety, and fit with the LEGO brand.
 Once the review is complete, which usually takes several months, and the LEGO Review Board finds merit in his project, giving it a ‘go signal’, then the proposed Particle Accelerator will advance to the Development phase where LEGO Model Designers refine the product and develop it for release.
 This also includes preparing the packaging, instructions, and marketing plans.

 The ‘ball particle’ is launched over this ring structure.